Location: Headquarters: 13700 US Hwy 33, Nelsonville

 - Saturday, Sept.
 22, in observance of National Public Lands Day.
 Applies to all non-National Recreation Reservation System recreation sites & to all trails.

 - FridayandSaturday, November 10 and 11, for Veterans Day Weekend– Applies to Trails only.

 The fee waiver does not include Leith Run Campground and its group picnic shelters, Oak Hill Campground, Iron Ridge Campground, Two Points Group Campground and Picnic Shelter, and Lake Vesuvius’ Roadside and Furnace Group Picnic Shelters.

 The Wayne National Forest offers over 400 miles of multiple-use trails, which include horse, all-terrain vehicle (ATV), off-highway motorcycle (OHM), mountain bike, and hiking trails.
-Trail permits are required to ride ATV, OHM, mountain bike, and horse trails during the open season (April 15 through December 15), with exception of designated fee waiver days.
-Trail permits go on sale beginning Wednesday, April 1st.
+Trail permits are required to ride all-terrain vehicles and off-highway motorcycles during the open season, with exception of designated fee waiver days.

 From Athens, take 33 West toward Nelsonville.
 The Wayne National Headquarters will be on your right just a few miles after you pass The Plains.

 From Nelsonville and Columbus, take 33 East toward Athens.
 The Wayne National Headquarters will be on your left just a few miles after you leave Nelsonville.